Princeton Neuroscience Institute & Peretsman-Scully Hall

 The complex, which will encompass 248,000 gross square feet, will feature state-of-the-art research facilities, meeting rooms, faculty offices and instructional space.
 The contemporary structures have been sited to take advantage of the landscape, with two of the psychology building's five stories nestled into the ground on the north side emerging to ground level on the south side.
 The neuroscience portion of the complex, which is on the west portion of the site, will have two above-grade stories.
 There will be many areas of shared space between the two, especially on the A and B/C levels below grade throughout both buildings.

-The main entrance to the complex will be on its north side off a path leading from the Icahn Laboratory and from the Streicker Bridge, the pedestrian walkway over Washington Road that will open this fall when the new Chemistry Building opens across the street.
+The main entrance to the complex will be on its north side off a path leading from the Icahn Laboratory and from the Streicker Bridge, the pedestrian walkway over Washington Road.
 The complex will be the southwest cornerstone of the University's "natural sciences neighborhood," which includes Fine, McDonnell, Jadwin and Peyton halls, Lewis Library and the new Chemistry Building on the east side of Washington Road, and Thomas, Schultz, Moffett and Icahn labs, and Eno and Guyot halls on the west side.
 The buildings' placement follows the ellipse around Poe and Pardee fields that begins with Bloomberg Hall near Elm Drive.

 The design maximizes natural light, with interior skylight shafts that penetrate almost to the basement and external walls of opaque glass bisected by clear ribbons of "vision glass."
 The nonconnecting walls of the two structures will have a luminous quality.
 They will be composed of two "skins" of glass with a three-foot-wide airspace sandwiched between them.
 The outer skin is a ribbed "glass curtain" that serves as a sunscreen, and the inner skin is a smooth weather barrier of high-performance glass.
 The insulating space between them is open at each end to allow air to circulate.